 Old Frog Pond Farm.

 This is a lay practice.
 There is no Roshi or ordained priest.
 Teaching is limited to general information about Zen and instruction as to the forms of practice (Zen meditation and order of service).
 There is no creed or formal enrollment.
 Group leaders are volunteers.
+Contributions for maintaining the hut are voluntary.

 THE HERON HUT